miyako/4d-tips-get-relations/README.md

 ```

 > [!TIP]
-> In 4D 20 R5 and later, you can use [shared singletons](https://blog.4d.com/singletons-in-4d/) to instantiate a class just once and retain static properties (such as the root DOM reference in this example).
+> In 4D 20 R5 and later, you can use [shared singletons](https://blog.4d.com/singletons-in-4d/) to instantiate a class just once and retain static properties, such as the root DOM reference in this example.

 Relations can be found based on the table name and field name.